clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 ![Atom state 2](/assets/images/language/concurrency_and_parallelism/atom_state2.png)

-For the readers familiar with the atomic types from the [java.util.concurrent.atomic](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/atomic/package-summary.html) package, it should sound very familiar.
+For the readers familiar with the atomic types from the [java.util.concurrent.atomic](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/atomic/package-summary.html) package, this should sound very familiar.
 The only difference is that instead of setting a value, atoms are mutated with a function.
 This is both because Clojure is a functional language and because with this approach, `clojure.core/swap!` can *retry the operation* safely.
 This implies that the function you provide to `swap!` is *pure* (has no side effects).

-Occasionally you will need to mutate the value of an atom the same way you do it with atomic references in Java: by setting them to a specific value.
+Occasionally you will need to mutate the value of an atom the same way you would with atomic references in Java: by setting them to a specific value.
 This is what `clojure.core/reset!` does.
 It takes an atom and the new value:

 ``` clojure